Fire Rescue and Safety

 |First Medical ResponderPart-time|

-NorQuest College’s First Medical Responder (FMR) course focuses on the theory and practical skills needed to respond to medical emergencies in the field.
-This course meets and exceeds Alberta Health Services Program's designated protocols for Medical First Responders.
-The FMR course is approved at an advanced first aid level by Occupational Health and Safety and includes Alberta Health Services "enhanced skills" option for first responders.
-It is a requirement for a number of services including fire departments, police, medical responders, and industrial companies NorQuest’s First Medical Responder course meets Edmonton Fire Rescue Services’ recruitment qualification and requirement.
+NorQuest College and Breath for Life (First Aid Education) Inc. are collaborating to offer the First Medical Responder (FMR) course.
+Included in the course is Advanced First Aid, which is based on the Canadian Red Cross curriculum and approved by Workplace Health and Safety.
+This FMR course focuses on the theory and practical skills needed to respond to medical emergencies in the field and exceeds the Alberta Health Services Program designated protocols for Medical First Responders.
+It also includes Alberta Health Services "enhanced skills" for First Medical Responders.
+In most cases, FMR is the minimum requirement for a number of services, including fire departments, police, medical responders, and industrial companies.

 |NFPA 1001 – Fire Fighter Level IPart-time, Online|